Trusted by 100,000+ organizations globally

 RFID access door lock technology is perhaps the most commonly found operational configuration used in a modern key fob door lock system.
 RFID stands for Radio Frequency Identification and describes a process in which data stored within an associated door access fob is transmitted wirelessly using radio waves.

 An RFID key fob entry system for building security can be designed to operate using one of three main frequency bands, those being low, high or ultra-high.
-Low-frequency access fobs have the shortest operational range (around 10cm) and as such sent data is harder to intercept; high-frequency access fobs have a range of up to 3ft and are compatible with NFC readers; ultra-high-frequency access fobs have a read range of up to 50ft.
+Low-frequency access fobs have the shortest operational range (around 10cm) and sent data is harder to intercept; high-frequency access fobs have a range of up to 3ft and are compatible with NFC readers; ultra-high-frequency access fobs have a read range of up to 50ft.

 As NFC and some high-frequency RFID systems use similar frequency bands to transmit data, configurations can be developed that utilize both technologies, allowing for versatile installations in which high-security areas may be secured behind NFC readers while common areas use RFID key fobs.

 As with any proposed building security network, there are several benefits and disadvantages relating to the installation of any door key fob system.
-For some use cases, these devices can represent a cost-effective and suitably secure investment, others may require a more bespoke security solution.
+For some use cases, these devices can represent a cost-effective and suitably secure investment; others may require a more bespoke security solution.

 Major cost and installation considerations will often account for the size of the installation, the number of hardware units required, the most appropriate credential types and the presence of existing physical security infrastructure.
 While in many cases key fob access control systems represent one of the more cost-effective available configurations, actual costs will depend heavily on several factors.